roryp/blog/README.md

 ## Azure Service Bus: The Messaging Backbone for Scalability

+The basic example does a lot but still suffers from coupling, scalability, and resilience issues.
 While in-memory queues are great for prototyping, enterprise-grade applications need a messaging backbone that can handle heavy loads. **Azure Service Bus** is exactly that—it decouples message processing from your core application logic, ensuring responsiveness even under high traffic.
 Here’s why it’s a game changer:

 - **Decoupling:**